GoogleChrome/web.dev/src/site/content/en/blog/lighthouse-whats-new-6.0/index.md

 ## Renamed Chrome DevTools panel {: #devtools }

-We've renamed the Audits panel to the Lighthouse panel.
+We've renamed the `Audits` panel to the `Lighthouse` panel.
 Enough said!

-Depending on your DevTools window size, the panel is probably behind the "»" button.
+Depending on your DevTools window size, the panel is probably behind the `»` button.
 You can drag the tab to change the order.

 To quickly reveal the panel with the [Command menu](https://developers.google.com/web/tools/chrome-devtools/command-menu):

-1. Press {% Instruction 'devtools' %} to open DevTools.
+1. {% Instruction 'devtools' %}
-1. Press {% Instruction 'devtools-command', 'ol' %} to open the **Command** menu.
+1. {% Instruction 'devtools-command', 'ol' %}
 1. Start typing "Lighthouse".
 1. Press `Enter`.